 Krka National Park

 Although most people only visit Krka for its most famous waterfall, there are a number of other spots worth visiting in the park.
-Manojlovacki slap is the park’s tallest waterfall, with a total drop of around 60 metres.
+Manojlovacki slap is the park’s tallest waterfall, with a total drop of around 60 meters.
 Despite the picturesque location, few tourists venture to this area of the park, but you can visit with an organized tour like this one.

 Another beautiful spot is Visovac island.
 The tiny island is surrounded by stunning nature and is home to a monastery first established in 1445.
 Although it’s possible to visit the island, it’s best appreciated from a nearby viewpoint so that you can overlook the beautiful surroundings.
 With some truly wonderful nature, Krka National Park simply shouldn’t be missed off of your Croatia itinerary!

 Šibenik is one of the few perfect Croatian seaside towns.
-It’s actually unique in a sense that it’s the first city created by Croats, not the Romans or Greeks.
+It’s actually unique in the sense that it’s the first city created by Croats, not the Romans or Greeks.

 And then there’s the seaside, of course.
 What you might like even more about Šibenik, though, is the vast array of activities that you can do in the wider region.
 There are islands waiting to be explored, bike trails eager to be ridden, ancient settlements to be discovered… and the absolute gem: Kornati National Park, a set of 150 dispersed islands in the Adriatic Sea.

 Plitvice Lakes National Park is one of the biggest highlights of Croatia and it is popular for a reason.
 The karst area in the center of the country attracts over 1 million visitors each year who all want to enjoy the view of stunning waterfalls and walk around the numerous lakes.